rsfetch/rsfetch/README.md

 Note: There are 2 versions.

-fetch - BASH version.
+fetch-bash - BASH version.
 Has 3 layouts (minimal, normal, and extra).

-main.rs - Source for the rust version.
-You'll need to compile yourself.

-	- The source code may or may not make you want to bleach your eyes.
-I'm still new to rust.
+fetch - Rust version.
+Yes, it's precompiled.
+But I'm sure no one wants to download extra dependencies and stuff just to compile this one program.

 Note 2: Wow, the rust version is at least 3 times faster than the BASH version.